vanitoz/Reviews_Classification_System/README.md

     <img src="images/Labels.png" alt="drawing" width="900" hight="700"/>

 With appropriate functions from Pandas library some insides were found from the data.
 Graph below shows the average length of review per each class.
-'Negative' reviews on average tend to have more words then 'Positive'.
-This could be important variable for features engineering.
+'Negative' reviews on average tend to have more words than 'Positive'.
+This could be an important variable for features engineering.

 <p align="center">
     <img src="images/words_distribution.png" alt="drawing" width="700" hight="350"/>